-After a significant amount of rain in late February, 2018 residents in our client's town had a considerable amount of flooding in their basements.
+After a significant amount of rain in late February, residents in our client's town had a considerable amount of flooding in their basements.
 The retainer pond system was stressed beyond capacity causing large amounts of water to flood businesses and road systems on a corner of Main Street.
-Residents and business owners contacted Powers Environmental Professionals to conduct a retainer system analysis to advise landowners of potential stress points to deliver to the local government.
+Residents and business owners contacted Powers Environmental Professionals to conduct a retainer system analysis to advise landowners of potential stress points and deliver findings to the local government.
 Powers Environmental Professionals contacted Remote Sensing Technologies to provide aerial imagery of the entire extent of flooded damage among three retainer pond system, running east to west.
 The flooded area additionally impacted the area's medical facility.
 For this analysis, RST utilized a 640x336 FLIR XT 30MHz Radiometric camera on a DJI sUAS, a DJI sUAS RGB, both still and video.
 Map to the right identifies the three critical areas of interest:

 - Pond 1 further east pond drains into Pond 2